darkn3rd/blog_tutorials/kubernetes/eks/baseline/minimal/02_awscli_eksctl/README.md

 > ℹ️ **NOTE**: Resource identifiers are stored in `vpc-outputs.env` as the network infrastructure is created.
 The cleanup script uses this file to locate and remove the AWS resources created by the example.

+This example creates a more complete EKS configuration than the simple one-command deployment, including:

+- OIDC Provider (IRSA)
+- Pod Identity
+- Persistent Storage with EBS CSI

 ```bash
 export AWS_PROFILE="myuser"